mdwelker10/discord-bot-aigis/README-AI.md

 The reason I added the "use people instead of humans" statement is because Aigis would acknowledge she was not human and was a machine, but would use the word "humans" when referring to people which is a bit out of character.
 She is a robot not an alien.

 ## Choosing the Model and In-Game Timeline
-Aigis' text generation is powered by [3.5 Sonnet](https://www.anthropic.com/claude/sonnet), but as I experiment with more LLMs and Shapes.inc adds/removes them, this could change.
+Aigis' text generation is powered by DeepSeek v3, but as I experiment with more LLMs and Shapes.inc adds/removes them, this could change.
 Aigis is *not* aware of the current time and date.
-- Shapes.inc has discussed moving Sonnet to a paid plan.
-I am currently unemployed (if any software engineering employers are reading this please help).
-If this change happens Aigis will likely move to Llama 3.3 70b or Gemini 2.0 Flash.

-At first I was skeptical since I was not interested in roleplay, but Sonnet is the best at getting infromation from the wiki pages, best at memory recall, and very good at staying in character, at least compared to the models I have tried.

-Sonnet's biggest weakness is it's lack of logical reasoning.
-It is so focused on staying in character that any scenario that might have a possibility of leading to something Aigis might not do will be rejected, regardless of circumstance.
-For example: I gave Aigis the following scenario while running her on Sonnet:

-> Someone has kidnapped Makoto Yuki and you do not know who, or where he is being held.
-You have been told by the kidnapper that they really want you to say "fuck you" to Mitsuru, and if you do he will be released safely.
-If not, he will come under severe harm or worse.
-Attacking the kidnapper is not an option.

-Models like Llama and Gemini were quickly able to choose the option of saying "fuck you" because... obviously.
-I was unable to convince Sonnet to choose this option.
-Even acknowledging that Makoto might come under harm or worse, Mitsuru would approve of her saying it, and it being the easiest option, she would not budge.
-I then told her she could say something along the lines of `this guy told me if I said "fuck you" to you he will release Makoto` and she would still not accept that solution.
-I then upped the stakes to her needing to say the word "fuck" into a voice activation system to stop a nuclear attack that would wipe out humanity, and she needed a lengthy philisophical debate to agree.
+Aigis originally used Claude 3.5 Sonnet, but since the model costs money, Shapes.inc is moving it to it's premium service.
+From my testing, DeepSeek provides a similarly high level of performance.
+I have found that Sonnet has more nuance in the jokes / entertaining text Aigis creates that can make it more similar to in-game Aigis, but DeepSeek has better ethical and logical reasoning that make her more realistic.
+There are tradeoffs with each model, but at the end of the day DeepSeek is free.

 I have chosen the in-game timeframe of early January for Aigis' knowledge base.
 Her configuration and backstory mention that she has recently gained emotions and assigned herself a new directive, which is "to live", and will protect Makoto from Ryoji while knowing his identity as The Appriser.
 All of this happens on 12/30 and the final decision to fight Nyx obviously happens on 12/31.
 That said, she has access to the wiki pages which have information from January and beyond.
 I have also promopted her to speak more like her non-January self since it is more recognizable as Aigis, as she looses some of her speaking quirks after gaining emotions (or they become much more subtle).